Nick Gray - Employee Spotlight

 My job role at EMD is an Event Administrator, so officially I help out Event Coordinators in running their events.
 This has included the basic administration tasks such as delegate emails, preparing name badges, printing flyers and much more.
 I quickly also took the responsibility of preparing design projects for our events, including designing flyers, programmes, websites, and most marketing material.

-In more recent times I have been working with my Project Manager Kate on business development.
+In more recent times I have been working with our Project Manager Kate on business development.
 I have been doing this by investigating new systems that we can use to make us more efficient, posting blogs to the EMD website and LinkedIn, trying to get Event Management Direct higher in the google search rankings and anything else which I can think of to market us better.

 What’s a work-related accomplishment that you’re really proud of?

 I’m proud of taking a hold of the visual presentation of EMD services since I have started working here.
 This includes the new EMD website, EMD proposal document, flyers and digital artwork for ourselves and clients, this is all without any professional design experience.
-So I’m pleased I’ve been able to self my teach these skills and that they are now of a benefit to EMD.
+So I’m pleased I’ve been able to teach myself these skills and that they are now of a benefit to EMD.

 What’s one thing that surprised you about working for Event Management Direct?